moerv9/sentiment/docs/5_Sentiment.md

 > TextBlob: 0.475 </br>
 > Vader: 0.7684

-As can be seen the difference is quite huge between those two values.
-The sentiment scores for the dataset of tweets were quite similar from both TextBlob and Vader.
-Considering, that Vader was built for social media sentiment analysis and uses special heuristics to improve the overall performance, compared to other NLP-Tools, Vader will be used to get the sentiment for each tweet in this project ([FR 20]).
+There is a big difference between those two values, but the sentiment scores for the whole dataset of tweets were very similar from both TextBlob and Vader.
+Considering, that Vader was built for social media sentiment analysis and uses special heuristics to improve the overall performance, compared to other NLP-Tools, Vader will be used to get the sentiment for each tweet in this project [FR 20](2_Concept.md#should-have).

 Vader gives sentiment score between -1 and 1 for each tweet, normally meaning, that positive values mean a positive sentiment and negative values mean a negative sentiment.
 To differentiate even further, the decision has been made to classify values above 0.6 to be *"Very Positive"* and values below -0.6 to be '"Very Negative"*.